John Marshall Evans: Dismissal from Armenian ambassadorship

 Armenian sources have suggested that the sudden dismissal of Evans was caused by his outspoken support for the recognition of the Armenian genocide.
 Evans said as much in an oral history interview in which he recalled that State Department Assistant Secretary for European and Eurasian Affairs Daniel Fried had accused him of "jamming the President" on the Armenian Genocide issue and that Fried then said, "You're going to have to leave."
 It has been suggested that Turkey, an important U.S. ally in the Middle East, pressured the Department of State to remove Evans for his personal beliefs and statements.

 After Evans's recall, the Armenian Assembly of America and the Armenian National Committee of America put pressure on the U.S. Senate to postpone the appointment of Richard E. Hoagland, the new nominee for the ambassadorship to Armenia, until the Bush administration had clarified the reason for Evans's dismissal and on the suspicion that Hoagland did not sympathize with Armenian causes.
 Hoagland was nominated by President Bush during the 109th Congress, during which his nomination did not come up for a vote.
-The Bush Administration re-nominated Hoagland when the 110th session of the United States Congress convened, but the nomination was ultimately not confirmed.
+The Bush administration re-nominated Hoagland when the 110th session of the United States Congress convened, but the nomination was ultimately not confirmed.
 A new nominee, Marie L. Yovanovitch, came up for the post in 2008 and served until 2011.
-Currently Lynne M. Tracy serves in the position as U.S. ambassador to Armenia.